edsu/inkdroid.org/_posts/2016-03-05-trash-study.md

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/inkdroid/25447064761/in/album-72157665147588826/" title="Screen Shot 2016-03-05 at 5.53.32 PM"><img src="https://farm2.staticflickr.com/1592/25447064761_1ace3e9580_z.jpg" width="640" height="446" alt="Screen Shot 2016-03-05 at 5.53.32 PM"></a>

 On my first visit I learned that while it is open to the public the facility is actually a public/private space where companies routinely dropped off large amounts of trash and other companies took it away.
 It was easy to identify the individuals working there because they wore fluorescent vests, and yellow hard hats.
-I learned that most of these individuals were not state employees, but worked for a contracting company named Most of the people working there were contractors working for [Covanta Energy] a publicly traded corporation.
+I learned that most of these individuals were not state employees, but worked for a contracting company named [Covanta Energy], which is a publicly traded corporation.
 Maryland Environmental Service is the state partner in the facility.
 The boundaries between what was Covanta and what was MES weren't completely clear to me, but the people I spoke with seemed to have a sense of it.
 As I was told by one employee: